rackerlabs/design-system/_docs/style/interactive-states.md

 ### Composition

-In this document, state styles are represented by a square containing a circle.
+In this document, a circle within a square represents a state style.

+An interactive state is comprised of the following elements:

+- **Control**: The control is the container of the UI component to which you apply the interactive state.
-Emphasis color can be applied to a primary child element within a control.
+- **Emphasis color**: Apply the emphasis color to a primary child element within a control.

-Examples of elements that receive emphasis color are checks in checkboxes, circles in radios, icons in option tiles, labels in selector strips, and so on.
+The following list is some of the elements receive emphasis color:

+- Checks in checkboxes
+- Circles in radios
+- Icons in option tiles
+- Labels in selector strips

 {% endcolumn %}